Kathund/AutoWelcomeBack/README.md

 - Changed spelling in most files
 - Added all the different change logs to the gui
 - Added Change log for when the module updates
+- Changed the way usernames were gotten to improve performance

 ### v1.2.3